We coordinate the following network of accredited organisations to deliver the donated stem cell products to patients for their transplant.

 Collection centres – also public hospitals – are accredited by us to collect the donor’s stem cells, including counselling the donor before the collection and ensuring that donor is medically fit and well before, during and after the collection.

-Australian Red Cross Lifeblood is funded by governments to recruit blood donors onto ABMDR’s registry, conduct various blood tests for the purpose of blood stem cell donations, and counsel donors at all stages of the donation process.
+Australian Red Cross Lifeblood is funded by state governments to take and test blood samples from those who have joined our registry, for the purpose of stem cell donor recruitment and further testing as required.

-ABMDR is also a member of the World Marrow Donor Association (WMDA).
+We are also a member of, and accredited by, the World Marrow Donor Association (WMDA).
 The WMDA works to ensure high quality blood stem cells are available for patients worldwide and to protect donors across borders.

-Maintaining strong international relationships is critical for ABMDR, as around 8 out of 10 Australian patients are dependent on an overseas donor.
-Internationally, over 38 million people have joined bone marrow registries and there are over 800,000 cord blood units stored world wide.
+Maintaining strong international relationships is critical as unfortunately around 8 out of 10 Australian patients are dependent on an overseas donor.
+We continue to advise governments on the need to increase funding for stem cell donor recruitment in Australia.
+Internationally, over 40 million people have joined blood stem cell registries and there are over 800,000 cord blood units stored world-wide.